Driving licence translation

 Why translate your driving licence?

 Are you planning to take to the road beyond our borders?
 Before embarking on an international adventure, make sure that your driving licence is accepted in your destination country.
-If this is not yet the case, you will need to have it translated by a sworn translator using a professional such as Un Traducteur.
+If this is not yet the case, you will need to have it translated by a certified translator using a professional such as Un Traducteur.

 The need for an international driving licence translation